-Performatex®

-Remove as much loose dirt as possible.
-A mild detergent mixed with lukewarm water should be tried first to clean the fabric.
-For more stubborn stains, bleached can be used as follows: Prepare a solution of one cup of bleach and one fourth cup of mild soap per gallon of cold to lukewarm water.
+To clean the Performatex® fabric upholstered seating, first remove as much loose dirt as possible.
+Start with a mild detergent mixed with lukewarm water to clean the fabric.
+For more stubborn stains, bleach can be used as follows: Prepare a solution of one cup of bleach and one fourth cup of mild soap per gallon of cold to lukewarm water.
 Spray the solution on entire area to be cleaned and allow 15 minutes to soak into the fabric.
 Clean the entire surface area with a sponge, clean towel or very soft bristle brush to avoid abrading the fabric.
 Rinse thoroughly to remove all soap residue, then air dry.
 For severe cases of mold/mildew growth, bleach quantities may be increased.
 It is best to clean the entire surface area of the fabric to avoid water rings and stains.